ggrimes/gitlab-novice/episodes/06-collaborating.Rmd

 ## Step 3: Clone the Repository

+What if you were given a link to a folder from a remote location that you needed to get on your computer?
+How would you do that?
+You’d need to make a copy of the remote repository to your local machine.
+In the world of Git, this is referred to as “cloning.”
+The command for cloning is, you guessed it, `git clone`.

 **Person 2** now clones the repository on their system (e.g., on Eddie):

 ``` bash